 My PhD title is Hiraeth - The experience of older Welsh speakers in care

-After graduating with a degree in Fine Art from the University of Wales, Aberystwyth in 1994 I have worked in housing and homelessness, supporting people with substance misuse issues.
-I received my MSc in Strategic Management and Public Services from Cardiff University in 2004, where my research 'Welcome to Marlboro’ Country,' looked at the impact of smoking on organisational culture.
+After graduating with a degree in Fine Art from the University of Wales, Aberystwyth in 1994 I have worked in health and social care in the statutory and third sectors.
+I received my MSc in Strategic Management and Public Services from Cardiff University in 2004, where my research 'Welcome to Marlborough Country,' looked at the impact of smoking on organisational culture.

 Dr Deborah Morgan, Dr Charles Musselwhite